amitsaha/raspi-guide/chap1/raspi_1.rst

 As you can see, the SSH server is running and ready for accepting connections.
-Now, if you wish to you may unplug the TV or monitor(not before you have noted the IP address that it has been assigned) and continue using your Pi (and follow this article) by logging into your Pi using:
-`ssh user@<ip address of pi>` from another computer on your local network.
-You may of course continue exploring and following this article from the XFCE desktop.
+Now, if you wish to you may unplug the TV or monitor(not before you have noted the IP address that it has been assigned) and continue using your Pi by logging into your Pi using: `ssh user@<ip address of pi>` from another computer on your local network.
+You may of course continue exploring and reading the rest of this chapter using the XFCE desktop.